rehan141196/ChhotaPandit/README.md

 ## 🎮 Rules

 ### Setup
 1. Divide players into two teams.
+The recommended number of players is 6 to 12.
-2. Each player is shown N cards and must choose N/2 cards to be added to the deck (N depends on number of players)
+2. Each player is shown 16 cards and must choose 8 cards to be added to the deck.

 ### Round 1: **Free Description**
 - On your turn, draw a card.